chumajin/kaggle-VCID/README.md

 !unzip vcid-light-dataset.zip
 ~~~

+If you use google colab, once you save to google drive, you will not need this download next time.

 If you use an original data, you set the input_path as above.
 Afterwards, it will be compressed to uint8 format using preprocess.py.
 Note that, this overwrites the images in input_path.